A Trial to Learn if Fianlimab and Cemiplimab Are Safe and Work Better Than Anti-PD1 Alone in Adult Participants With Resectable Stage 3 or 4 Melanoma

 3. Patients must be candidates for full resection with curative intent and must be able to be surgically rendered free of disease with negative margins on resected specimens at surgery.
 The treatment plan including date of surgery must be documented by the investigator prior to randomization.

 4. All patients must undergo full disease staging through a complete physical examination and imaging studies within 4 weeks prior to randomization.
-Imaging must include a diagnostic quality computer tomography (CT) scan of the neck, chest, abdomen, pelvis and all known sites of previously resected disease (if applicable) and brain magnetic resonance imaging (MRI) (or brain CT with contrast allowed if MRI is contraindicated).
+Imaging must include a computer tomography (CT) scan of the chest, abdomen, pelvis (if the primary tumor is on the head/neck then include a CT scan of head/neck), and all known sites of previously resected disease (if applicable) and brain magnetic resonance imaging (MRI) (or brain CT with contrast allowed if MRI is contraindicated).

 Key Exclusion Criteria: